phackt/phackt.github.io/_posts/2020-05-27-git-secrets-exposed.markdown

 More globally :
  - Warn the stakeholders involved in this data leak (users, providers, ...) ;
- - Check log files to detect previous fraudulent access ;
+ - Check log files to detect former fraudulent access ;
  - Prevent the versioning of sensitive data (via .gitignore and set hooks to monitor your commits) ;
  - Include the secret scanning process as part as your continuous delivery process (build factory).
 For example for Github CI see the Github actions Trufflehog and Gitleaks as aforementioned.